-Source Tables have been added as part of the Bus Link enhancements with Kayenne 2.0.
-There are now 15 additional configurable source tables.
-Each can be assigned to one, many, or all bus links once configured in the Source Tables menu (Figure 202).
+There are 15 configurable Source Tables.
+Each can be assigned to one, many, or all bus links once configured in the Source Tables menu (Figure 207).

-In earlier versions of Kayenne, source substitutions could be made on each bus link but each was treated separately so resources were consumed for every source selection action.
-Now, instead, a source table (or lookup table) can be configured and applied to every bus link which frees up resources and allows a faster more efficient way of applying the same source substitutions to multiple bus links.
-Also, you are now able to create named relationships between the Source Table and the bus links to which they are assigned.
+A source table (or lookup table) can be configured and applied to every bus link.
+This frees up resources and allows a faster more efficient way of applying the same source substitutions to multiple bus links.
+Also, you are able to create named relationships between the source table and the bus links to which they are assigned.